 SECR builds on existing mandatory Greenhouse Gas emissions (GHG) reporting, the Energy Savings Opportunity Scheme (ESOS), and EU Emissions Trading System (EU ETS).
 It also replaces the reporting element of the closed CRC Energy Efficiency Scheme.

 Approximately 11,900 organisations across the UK will need to comply with SECR and report their energy consumption and carbon emissions in their annual financial report.
 The scheme sets out to support companies cut costs, improve productivity and reduce carbon emissions.

-The businesses who will need to comply with these reporting requirements fall into the following groups:
+The businesses who will need to comply with SECR reporting requirements fall into the following groups:

 Unquoted companies or LLPs are defined as ‘large’ if they meet at least two of the following three criteria in a reporting year:

 Investing the time to define, establish and maintain a robust reporting framework to achieve SECR will also provide invaluable long-term compliance assurance.